AlexanderJGael/social-searcher/README.md

 WHEN someone visits my website
 THEN they can see my most recent social media posts WHEN I use the search bar
-THEN the page displays YouTube channel content including the query
+THEN the page displays YouTube channel content relevant to my query WHEN I click on the Nav Bar
+THEN the buttons direct me to the specified place in the application

 ##Deployment